September 2024

 MIM's HMV 102 portable gramophone, Gramophone Company Ltd, Great Britain, ca 1935, inv.
 2018.0089 (donation Vincent Verhaeren)

-In 1887, the German engineer Emile Berliner (Fig.1), who had emigrated to the United States, perfected Edison's 1877 phonograph and developed the gramophone.
-The name comes from an inversion of "phonogram", which means "recording of a sound".
-The main innovation was to record the sound on a flat disc instead of a cylinder.
-The groove is engraved horizontally, making the needle oscillate sideways.
+In 1887, the German engineer Emile Berliner (fig.1), who had emigrated to the United States, perfected Edison’s 1877 phonograph and developed the gramophone.
+The name comes from an inversion of "phonogram," meaning "recording of a sound."
+The main innovation was to record sound on a flat disc instead of a cylinder.
+The groove is engraved horizontally, causing the needle to oscillate sideways.
 Edison was not afraid of this newcomer, claiming that the sound was more accurate and cleaner with the vertical engraving of his phonograph.

-Yet the public has many reasons to prefer discs to cylinders.
-They were cheaper because they were easier to mass-produce, more durable, more manageable, easier to store and could hold up to 6 minutes of music with both sides, twice as much as an Edison cylinder.
-Until the end of the 19th century, cylinders and records were in competition, before the record gradually became the world standard.
+The public had many reasons to prefer discs to cylinders.
+They were cheaper because they were easier to mass-produce, more durable, easier to handle, easier to store, and could hold up to 6 minutes of music thanks to their two sides - twice as much as an Edison cylinder.
+Until the end of the 19th century, cylinders and discs coexisted, before the disc gradually became the global standard.

-After the first attempts with wax and glass discs, they were made of zinc covered with wax which was then immersed in an acid bath to fix the groove in the metal.
-But the metal support caused quite a lot of sound interference.
-From 1897 onwards, these materials were replaced by shellac, a natural plastic made from the secretion of the Asian cochineal, resin, and wood dust.
-The discs were first turned at a speed of 90 revolutions per minute, then standardised at around 78 revolutions.
-Shellac was the basis of the 78-rpm record industry (Fig.2) and was replaced in the 1940s by a synthetic plastic: vinyl.
+After early experiments with wax and glass discs, records were made from zinc coated in wax, which was then immersed in an acid bath to etch the groove into the metal.
+However, the metal base created considerable sound interference.
+From 1897 onwards, these materials were replaced by shellac - a natural plastic made from the secretion of the Asian cochineal insect, resin, and wood dust.
+Discs were first played at 90 revolutions per minute, then standardised at 78 rpm.
+Shellac formed the basis of the 78-rpm record industry (Fig.2), until it was replaced in the 1940s by synthetic plastic: vinyl.

-With the growing success of the disc, labels and companies proliferated.
-The history of the Gramophone Company and its subsidiaries, between the United States and Europe, is a veritable mess of names, bankruptcies, successes, mergers and splits.
-However, the record company will forever be remembered for its famous 'His master's voice' logo, which depicts a dog listening to a phonograph horn as if it was hearing 'his master's voice'.
-This is the work of the painter Francis Barraud (Fig.3), who was moved by Nipper, his late brother's Jack Russell.
-While trying to sell his painting to the phonograph companies, he went to the Gramophone Company in London where he was bought for the princely sum of £100 (the equivalent of €10,000 today!), but was asked to replace the phonograph with a gramophone.
-This is how it became one of the most recognisable trademarks in the world.
+With the growing success of records, labels and companies proliferated.
+The history of the Gramophone Company and its subsidiaries - in both the United States and Europe - was a complex tangle of names, bankruptcies, successes, mergers, and splits.
+However, the company made an indelible mark with its iconic logo: "His master’s voice", showing a dog listening to the horn of a phonograph as if hearing his master's voice.
+The image was created by the painter Francis Barraud (Fig.3), moved by Nipper, the Jack Russell terrier of his late brother.
+After trying to sell the painting to phonograph manufacturers, Barraud presented it to the Gramophone Company in London, who purchased it for the princely sum of £100 (around €10,000 today) - on the condition that he replace the phonograph with a gramophone.
+It became one of the most recognisable trademarks in the world.

-It was in the 1910s and especially during the First World War that the first portable gramophones came out, also called "trench gramophones", entertaining soldiers at the front.
-With the rise of the automobile after the war, they were called "suitcase" or "picnic" gramophones, because they were taken with them on trips, during family outings on Sundays or outings with friends.
+In the 1910s - and especially during the First World War - the first portable gramophones appeared, also called “trench gramophones”, entertaining soldiers at the front.
+With the rise of the automobile after the war, they became known as “suitcase” or “picnic” gramophones, taken along on family outings or trips with friends.

-The HMV 102 portable gramophone was the last acoustic and fully mechanical gramophone to be made (Fig.5).
-The case is opened and the tone arm unfolded.
-The crank is removed from its storage to reassemble the spring mechanism that will turn the platter.
-We place the record, delicately put the needle on it, and the magic happens!
-The vibrations picked up by the needle are converted into sound waves by the diaphragm.
-The sound then travels through the tone arm into a conical cavity in the case and is amplified through the opening between the platter and the cover, which acts as a sound reflector (video).
+The HMV 102 portable gramophone was the last fully acoustic and mechanical gramophone to be manufactured (Fig.5).
+To use it, one would open the case and unfold the tonearm.
+The crank, stored inside the case, would be used to wind the spring mechanism that powered the rotating platter.
+Once the disc was in place, the needle was gently lowered, and the magic happened!
+The vibrations picked up by the needle were converted into sound waves by the diaphragm.
+The sound then travelled through the tonearm into a conical cavity in the case and was amplified via the opening between the platter and the lid, which acted as a sound reflector (video).

 Text: Matthieu Thonon